defi-wonderland/canon-guard-docs/docs/concepts/emergency-paths.md

 ## Why it exists

-- Coercion or compromise: if multiple owners are pressured or keys are suspected to be leaked, execution is temporarily centralized to a safer group.
+- Coercion or compromise: If multiple owners are pressured or keys are suspected to be leaked, execution is temporarily centralized to a safer group.
-- Time to react: queued payloads remain immutable and simulatable, execution is paused except for the emergency caller.
+- Time to react: Queued payloads remain immutable and simulatable, execution is paused except for the emergency caller.
 - Continuity: governance and operations (proposals/approvals) don’t freeze, the backlog is preserved until it is safe to execute.

 ## Who does what (normal vs emergency)